Zen4All-nl/Multisite-Module-for-Zen-Cart/README.md

       <li>Extract the contents  (of Beta-for-ZC-1.5.1.zip) to a temporary location, keeping the file structure intact.
 (Note: If you can't open this file try using <a href="http://www.7-zip.org/" target="_blank">7-Zip</a>, it's free!)<br />
         <br />
       </li>
       <li>Open the <strong>4_SQL_Files</strong> folder and then open the install.sql file in a text editor (not microsoft word) and copy all of the text to the clipboard.
-Next go to (Admin &gt; Tools &gt; Install SQL Patches) in your Zen Cart admin and paste the contents of install.sql into the text area and then press the send button.<br />
+Next go to (Admin &gt; Tools &gt; Install SQL Patches) in your Zen Cart admin and paste the contents of install.sql into the text area and then press the send button.
+Or copy the code from below<br />
+      <pre name="code" class="sql">ALTER TABLE orders ADD order_site varchar(30) NOT NULL DEFAULT 'no';
+ALTER TABLE ezpages ADD ezpages_description TEXT;</pre>
         This adds the column 'order_site' to the 'Orders' Table to know which site orders originate from, and the column 'ezpages_description' to the 'ezpages' Table for ez page filtering.
         <br />
       </li>
       <li><span style="color:#900"><b>Alternative to step 3.</b></span> Open phpMyAdmin for your site and navigate to your database.
 Choose 'Import' and then 'choose file' and navigate to and select install.sql then choose 'Go'.<br /><br />